de4a-eu/de4a/README.md

 ## de4a-connector
 Checkout technical documentation [DE4A Connector - Installation and configuration](https://newrepository.atosresearch.eu/index.php/f/1059081)
 ### API doc
-Once you deploy a Connector instace it be able to access to Swagger UI browsing:
+Once you deploy a Connector instance it be able to access to Swagger UI browsing:
 ```sh
 http://connector-endpoint:port/swagger-ui/
 ```